-- Board members shall not serve a single term of more than four (4) years, although board member may run for re-election for one (1) or more terms if allowable pursuant to the governing documents. - However, board members may continue to serve for a period over and above their term until their successor is duly qualified and elected. - An election must be conducted at least every two (2) years although the governing documents can require elections to be held more frequently. - The association shall provide written notice to all association members of the right to nominate themselves or other association members in good standing for candidacy to serve on the association board. - Such notice must be provided to all members no later than thirty (30) days prior to mailing the notice of election meeting. - The period for submitting nominations shall not be less than fourteen (14) days from the mailing of the request for nominations.
+- Board members shall not serve a single term of more than four (4) years, although board member may run for re-election for additional terms if allowable pursuant to the governing documents. - However, board members may continue to serve for a period over and above their term until their successor is duly qualified and elected. - An election must be conducted at least every two (2) years if the governing documents do not specify a specific time or interval. - The association shall provide written notice to all association members of the right to nominate themselves or other association members in good standing for candidacy to serve on the association board. - Such notice must be provided to all members no later than thirty (30) days prior to mailing the notice of election meeting. - The period for submitting nominations shall not be less than fourteen (14) days from the mailing of the request for nominations.